mixu/cssbook/input/5-tricks.md

 - contains floats: floats only interact with elements in the same formatting context
 - interacts with floats as a unit: that is, a block that establishes a formatting context is placed either adjacent to floating boxes, or cleared below them if it does not fit; the floats outside the formatting context cannot affect the content of the box that establishes a new formatting context
-- prevents margins from collapsing between the box establishing a formatting context and it's parent
+- prevents margins from collapsing between the box establishing a formatting context and its parent
 ```

 Can you describe one method for establishing a new formatting context?
 If not, review [this page on formatting context in MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context), and consider taking another look at [chapter 1](1-positioning.html).